 A website sales funnel is vital to your online marketing strategy.
-Read this guide to create a website sales funnels so you can get more leads in 2020!
+Read this guide to create website sales funnels so you can get more leads in 2022.

 Let’s face it, nobody likes being sold to.
 That’s the downside to using landing pages, squeeze pages, upsell pages, and other typical stuff that is often associated with sales funnels.
 The easiest way around this is to build the funnel out like a website, or just make certain parts of a website function like a funnel.